rpuls/medusa-payment-solana/README.md

 2. **Display Payment Details**: The storefront displays the Solana wallet address and the amount in SOL to be paid.

-3. **Monitor for Payment**: This must be done using a schduled job.
-Configure the  `import { checkPaymentsJob } from 'medusa-payment-solana'` periodically checks the blockchain for incoming transactions to the specified wallet address.
+3. **Monitor for Payment**: This must be done using a scheduled job.
+Configure the `import { checkPaymentsJob } from 'medusa-payment-solana'` to periodically check the blockchain for incoming transactions to the specified wallet address.

 4. **Authorize Payment**: Once a matching payment is detected, the payment is authorized.

-5. **Capture Payment**: The payment is captured immediately when the payment is authorized - solana does not authorize payment, it is a transactional transaction.
+5. **Capture Payment**: The payment is captured immediately when the payment is authorized.
+The funds are then transferred to the cold storage wallet.

+6. **Cold Storage Transfer**: After capture, the funds are transferred from the one-time wallet to the configured cold storage wallet.
+The one-time wallet is emptied and will be closed automatically by the Solana network when its balance reaches zero.

+### Error Handling
+- If the cold storage transfer fails, the payment is still marked as captured since the funds are safely in the one-time wallet
+- Transfer failures are logged and can be monitored for manual intervention
+- The system ensures customers receive their orders even if internal transfers encounter issues

 ### Currency Conversion